 Authoritarian societies are not the only places where crime statistics are skewed by outside social and political forces.
 One need look no further than America’s failed “War on Drugs,” which has led to wildly disproportionate numbers of African American citizens being convicted of drug-related charges, even as drug use among white citizens continues unabated.
-But perhaps the most striking example of politically skewed crime statistics in a major democracy can be found in the United States’ near-perfect conviction rate of those who stand accused of terrorism-related offenses.
+But perhaps the most striking example of politically skewed crime statistics in a developed democracy can be found in the United States’ near-perfect conviction rate of those who stand accused of terrorism-related offenses.
 According to a very informative database published earlier this week, the U.S. Department of Justice has charged 802 people with terrorism-related offenses since the 9/11 terrorist attacks.
 Of the 802 people charged, only two have been acquitted, with three having had their charges dropped.
-In other words, when it comes to terrorism prosecutions, the United States convicts 99.4% of defendants — just shy of China’s clearly skewed (and terrifying) conviction rate for murder.
+In other words, when it comes to terrorism prosecutions, the United States convicts 99.4% of defendants—just shy of China’s clearly skewed (and terrifying) conviction rate for murder.

 A 99.4% terrorism conviction rate lays bare the political dimension of American counter-terrorism efforts, and the message is clear: The counter-terrorism police state exists to protect you.
 It is doing its job.
 You have nothing to fear.